How the Light Gets In

 It had been one of those weeks where I could not handle the news and serve the people in front of me at the same time.
 So I did what I know to do in those moments.
 I stayed very present within the boundary of my small life and helped the people right in front of me.
 One human story at a time.

-I wearily made my way downstairs, began my nightly ritual of winding down with a steaming cup of bedtime tea, and sat at the kitchen table with my husband.
+I wearily made my way downstairs, began my nightly ritual of winding down with a steaming cup of tea, and sat at the kitchen table with my husband.
 He looked at me and said quietly,

 “Did you hear about the girls?”